puppetlabs/trapperkeeper-webserver-jetty9/README.md

 There is a version of this function that takes a single argument, `[server-id]`.
 This specifies which server for which you want to log the endpoints.
 If this is absent, the endpoints registered on the default server will be logged.
+The no-argument version of this function will not work in a multiserver set-up if no default server is specified.

 #### `join`